 5) Execution is the tricky part.
 Keeping your left foot down on the clutch, release your right foot from the brake pedal and move it over to the accelerator pedal.
 As you gain momentum (anywhere between 10-15kph), release the clutch, engage the accelerator, and twist the ignition.
+Twisting the ignition will help start the engine, especially if you have limited forward space.
+Otherwise, releasing the clutch is fine.
+Again, ample space is a must.
 The faster you go, you up the odds for a successful jumpstart.
 Oftentimes, this takes some practice and fine-tuning, aside from the human power your volunteers provide, but eventually you’ll feel proficient enough to get it on the first go.

 6) Master your terrain.
 Part of pulling this off depends on the road you’re on.
 If it’s downhill, great!
 If you’re pointed uphill, I suggest you turn the car around safely and use gravity to your advantage.
 If you’re on an unpaved road, get more pushers.

 Once started, allow enough time for the battery to charge by keeping the engine running (15-20 minutes).
 A discharged battery is a common cause for a vehicle to not start.